 Each team warms up separately on the court.
 Each warm up should be timed from the first occasion the ball is hit.
-A period of five minutes is allowed for each team.
+A period of three minutes is allowed for each team with a one minute period between warm up and the start of play.
 The Referee must time the warm-up.